pylatex/im880b/README.md

 # im880b-micro

-Microcontroller Implementation of the HCI LoRaWAN stack to put in run the iM880B module from IMST.
-Partially based from the [HCI LoRaWAN example code from IMST](https://wireless-solutions.de/products/radiomodules/im880b-l.html).
+Multiplatform Implementation of the HCI stack to command the WiMOD iM880B-L LoRaWAN module from IMST.
+Based on the [HCI LoRaWAN example code from IMST](https://wireless-solutions.de/products/radiomodules/im880b-l.html).

-### Status:

-For the working version in this repo (for PIC Enhanced Midrange), a `ping req` are sent out, and a LED conected to RA0 turns ON during half second if there are a successful HCI message as response of that request (specifically, but not limited to, a `ping rsp`)

-### Requirements:
+# Compiling

 The following table shows the files to be included on your IDE's proyect, depending on the compilation target (preferently defined in `globaldefs.h`).
 In general, the whole `*.c` files should be included for compilation but if some of them ends in `_win` or `_pic8` means for a special implementation for the platform, so just only one of them should be compiled.
 Every `*.c` included will call their needed headers.